Jean-Tinland/simple-bar/README.md

 Developed by [Jean Tinland](https://www.jeantinland.com).

-> :warning: **There has been some changes regarding `yabai` signals!
-See [this section](https://github.com/Jean-Tinland/simple-bar#refresh-bar-on-app-or-workspace-change) bellow!** Feel free to open an issue if you encounter any issue.
+> :warning: **There has been some changes regarding needed `yabai` signals needed by `simple-bar`!
+They are now automaticaly added.
+See [this section](https://github.com/Jean-Tinland/simple-bar#refresh-bar-on-app-or-workspace-change) bellow** and feel free to open an issue if you encounter any issue.

 ## Features